acmailer/acmailer/README.md

 ];
 ```

-Alternatively you can just set it via setter: `$mailService->setRenderer($renderer);`.

 If you need different view renderers to be used by each mail service, you can define the renderer service name in the **renderer** configuration property of that service.
+It has to be a service name that resolves to a `Zend\Expressive\Template\TemplateRendererInterface`.

 #### Rendering in CLI executions